hpl002/Masters_Public/readme.md

 ### Process mining and simulation
+TODO: write about short-term simulation, transient and steady state analysis.
 As stated in the previous section, proces mining can be used to *discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems* - [Manifesto](./resources/literature/2012_Book_.pdf).
 The importance of process logs cannot be underestimated, and they are considered *first-class citizens.* However, event logs, as with all other logs, are recordings of events that have happened.
 They can tell us about the past, but nothing about the future. *
 Simulation can be used to make process mining more forward-looking and explore different process changes.
 [Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf)*